-Proteolytic enzyme supplements have recently grown in popularity due to their many purported health benefits.
+Proteolytic enzyme supplements have recently become popular due to their many health benefits.

 Proteolytic enzymes are essential for many important processes in your body.
 They’re also called peptidases, proteases or proteinases.